 A normal sleep routine can be disrupted by shift work, traveling, or even just a busier-than-normal schedule.
 While you can try napping to “catch up” on sleep, recent research has found that napping to make up for lost sleep isn’t the most effective, and your body prefers to follow a consistent sleep pattern, instead.
 Instead of battling with sleepless nights and groggy days, try these five techniques to reset your internal clock and get better sleep.

 Each of us operates on a biological schedule that plays a big role in when we feel tired and when we feel awake.
-When our internal sleep clocks are functioning normally, they send our bodies signals to sleep in the evening and wake in the morning.
+When our internal sleep clock is functioning normally, it sends our bodies signals to sleep in the evening and wake in the morning.

-However, sometimes this sleep clock can fall out of sync, whether due to travel, work, stress, keeping odd hours, hormones or other factors.
+However, sometimes this sleep clock can fall out of sync, throwing your regular schedule out of whack.

-This can make it difficult to fall asleep and wake up at the right times, leaving you sleep deprived or with “social jetlag” that can affect performance and moods.
+This can affect your overall sleep quality while also making it difficult to fall asleep and wake up at the right times, ultimately leaving you sleep deprived or with “social jetlag” that can affect performance and moods.